Yen gains, Aussie slips as risk sentiment sours

 "This would clearly be another hit to global trade that would add a layer of dollar support going forward," Halpenny said.

-The euro continued to gain against the greenback, having also rallied on Thursday on month-end repositioning.
+The euro EUR= continued to gain against the greenback, having also rallied on Thursday on month-end repositioning.

 Much of Europe and Asia was closed on Friday for International Workers' Day.